-Copiers, as well as networked personal computers, are available in the DPT Student Lounge area in both Chappuis and Wills Hall.
+Copiers/printers dedicated to the DPT program are available in the DPT Student Lounge area in both Chappuis and Wills Hall.
 This equipment is available for DPT graduate student use to facilitate convenient computing, copying and printing functionality.
-There is also a dedicated copy machine for DPT graduate students in both locations.
-DPT students have access to both work areas from 7:00 am to midnight Monday-Friday and 8:00 am to 5:00 pm on Saturdays and Sundays.
+DPT students have access to both work areas from 7:00 am to 11:00 pm Monday-Friday and 7:00 am to 5:00 pm on Saturday and Sundays.